-Claude S. Hudson Award in Carbohydrate Chemistry
+Claude S. Hudson Award In Carbohydrate Chemistry

-“Peter is one of the most creative people I know,” Danishefsky says.
-“His taste in problem selection and science is always on the mark.
-His vision in identifying extremely important but still, perhaps, doable problems is remarkable.
-His lab is surely a world resource in the interfacing of chemistry, glycobiology, and even medicine.”
+Schmidt received a Diploma and a Ph.D. in chemistry from the University of Stuttgart in 1960 and 1962, respectively.
+Then he did postdoctoral work at Scripps Research Institute in La Jolla, Calif., before returning to Stuttgart to do a habilitation, which was then a prerequisite for a German professorship, and then launch his own independent career.
+In 1975, he moved to the University of Constance to take a position as a chaired professor of chemistry and biochemistry.

-In addition to his research on malaria treatments and vaccines, Seeberger is also a founding member of Tesfa-IIg, a non-profit organization that aims to prevent malaria through basic, practical solutions.
-For example, Tesfa-IIg is helping to establish a mosquito net factory in Ethiopia, which would create jobs and provide a locally produced and less expensive barrier to malaria infection than more expensive imported nets.
+Initially, Schmidt did research in cycloaddition chemistry, which was “very popular” in the 1960s, he says.
+Then he moved on to study organometallic chemistry and nucleoside chemistry.
+The switch to carbohydrate chemistry came when he moved to Constance and discovered that another professor there was already active in nucleoside chemistry.
+To avoid competition at the same university, Schmidt turned his attention elsewhere.
+“I never was preoccupied with any given field of chemistry,” he says.
+Carbohydrate chemists can be thankful he directed some of his ample attention to advancing their field.

-Seeberger will present the award address before the Division of Carbohydrate Chemistry.
+Schmidt will present the award address before the ACS Division of Carbohydrate Chemistry.

 Join the conversation